 You will need a ball of any size and a rope or tape for this game.
 The goal of the activity is for the child to move the ball along the rope from one side to the other.
 First, they can start with their hands to roll the ball along the line.
 Then make it more challenging by having them move it with their foot.
 You can also increase the challenge even more by allowing them to only move it with their elbow or knee, or to make the pattern of the rope like a wave or a zig zag.

-We hope you found these motor planning activities helpful.
-Click here for more therapist-approved activities to try at home!
+We hope you found these motor planning activities helpful!

-Dana Thomsen has been a pediatric physical therapist for 8 years, with experience in working with a wide range of diagnosis.
-Her favorite part of working in the pediatric field is being able to get paid to play with such adorable children!
+Dana Thomsen has been a paediatric physical therapist for 8 years, with experience in working with a wide range of diagnosis.
+Her favorite part of working in the paediatric field is being able to get paid to play with such adorable children!
 She enjoys spending her time cuddling with her lovable dog and reading a good book.